sashinpivotal/dsa-java-review-doc/README.md

 # dsa-java-review

-The goal of this 1-day lab is to review basic yet essential Java features for DS&A students.
+The goal of this 1-day lab is to review and exercise basic yet
+essential Java concepts and features for the DS&A students.

-## Essential topics to be covered
+## Essential Java concepts covered

 - Java classes and Java objects
 - Encapsulation